-Camp Kindness Counts believes in the power of kindness within kids and families to create a happier, healthier and stronger world.
+Camp Kindness Counts believes in the power of kindness within young people, adults, and families to create a happier, healthier, and stronger world.
 When we formed in 2012, the response from the parents surprised us and the reactions from the kids inspired us.
 Who knew that taking the time out to show kids how their simple acts of kindness could make a positive impact around them, would make them feel like “superheroes”, like they were important and their thoughts and actions mattered!
 We became a 501c3 nonprofit organization in 2014 and have expanded greatly to schools and within communities since then.

-We are committed to providing tools for character development which help foster social emotional well-being and opportunities for service and social action to help build a generation of compassionate, strong leaders and community members.
-Families and youth of all ages build on crucial character strengths, such as compassion, perseverance and forgiveness, while making a difference in themselves and in turn the community.
+We are committed to providing tools for character development that help foster social-emotional well-being and opportunities for service and social action to help build a generation of compassionate, courageous, and kind leaders and community members.
+Families and youth of all ages build on crucial character strengths, such as compassion, perseverance, and forgiveness, while making a difference in themselves and in turn the community.
 We aim to build on a culture of kindness in our schools and communities and we believe youth and families, when inspired and empowered, are the people who can help make this happen!
-TOGETHER we can put kindness and our character at the forefront and watch our family, school, work and community life flourish!
+TOGETHER we can put kindness and our character at the forefront and watch our family, school, work, and community life flourish!

-We empower kids to embrace their authentic selves through mindfulness, enable them to make a positive impact in their communities through kindness, and inspire them to shape an empathetic world culture as confident, compassionate leaders.
+Camp Kindness Counts empowers young people, adults, and families to embrace their authentic selves through character development and mindfulness, encourages them to positively impact their communities through kindness, and inspires them to shape an empathetic world as courageous, compassionate global citizens.

 We envision a world where young people feel confident, curious, and productive.
 These youth will lead their communities and schools to adopt a culture of kindness and compassion.

 Listen deeply to the thoughts, feelings, and ideas of kids